Last updated: April 2026

 Based on real clothing volumes and packing behavior

 A 35–40L bag is the carry-on sweet spot for a 7-day trip.
-This range fits every major airline's carry-on limit and gives enough room for a full week of clothing without excessive compression.
+This range fits within most major airlines’ carry-on limits and gives enough room for a full week of clothing without excessive compression.
 Light packers in warm weather can manage with 30–35L.
 Heavy packers, cold-weather trips, or setups with a laptop and extra shoes should plan for 40–45L — still carry-on compliant, but with less margin.
 Laundry access mid-trip can drop your effective bag size requirement by a full tier.

 40L travel backpack with front-loading access and good compression.
 Ideal size for a 7-day carry-on setup.